WavyEbuilder/sierra/doc/MLS.rst

 Writing objects
 ---------------
-Subjects may write to objects of the same or higher security classification.
+Subjects may write only to objects of the same security classification.
 Objects of a lower classification may not be written to in order to prevent leaking sensitive data.
+Objects of a higher classification may not be written to to ensure data integrity; files with a higher classification that are relied on by subjects with a higher clearance should not be modified by subjects with a lower clearance.

 MLS Excemption
 --------------